-Blockchain technologies are revolutionizing many database-driven industries, so we thought we’d explore some of the ways that this emerging technology could be used in the future.
+Blockchain technology is revolutionising many database-driven industries, so we thought we’d explore some of the ways that this emerging technology could be used in the future.

-One of the ways in which blockchain technologies can be exploited is by making transactional software open source so that collaborative software development and knowledge can be utilized to store and process data in many different applications.
+One of the ways in which blockchain technology can be exploited is by making transactional software open source so that collaborative software development and knowledge can be utilised to store and process data in many different applications.

-The key to understanding why blockchain can be utilized in many transactional database applications is based on the way in which data is held and verified within the blocks that are compiled into an ever-lengthening chain that is available in a de-centralized way throughout a peer-to-peer network of computers.
+The key to understanding how blockchain technology can be utilised in many transactional database applications is based on the way in which data is held and verified within the blocks that are compiled into an ever-lengthening chain that is available in a de-centralised way throughout a peer-to-peer network of computers.

 As each block containing transaction data is added to the chain, it contains an encrypted hash of all the previous blocks which creates inherent security even though every computer throughout the network has access to the blockchain.
 If data is tampered with and changed in one of the previous blocks, its encrypted hash would be altered and would no longer match the hash value in a subsequent block.

-At its core, Blockchain is a distributed data storage technology, and it is this that makes it an attractive proposition for applications such as banks handling huge volumes of financial transactions from around the world.
+At its core, blockchain technology is a distributed form of data storage, and it is this that makes it an attractive proposition for applications such as banks handling huge volumes of financial transactions from around the world.

 Currently, banks each maintain their own internal database systems that communicate with each other and store financial transactions within their own infrastructures, creating data duplication and causing issues if an error occurs during a transaction.

 A de-centralised and distributed method of transactional data storage, as occurs with Blockchain, would enhance the efficiency of financial transactions as every participant would have access to one data source (the blockchain) and can verify data integrity within an inherently secure system.
 This is why global banks such as UBS are exploring ways to use blockchain technologies within their banking systems.